petretiandrea/petretiandrea.github.io/content/blog/hello/index.md

 The focus here will be on architectural design, with a particular emphasis on systems that are both highly scalable and resilient.

-With experience in Quarkus, Spring Boot, Node.js, and a growing interest in Go, most of the solutions I’ll share will be based on these technologies.
+With experience in Quarkus, Spring Boot, Node.js, and a growing interest in Go and Rust, most of the solutions I’ll share will be based on these technologies.